 Sour Cherry Benefits

-Sour cherry, also called tart cherry or Montmorency cherry, is another type that has several health benefits.
+Sour cherries, also called tart cherry or Montmorency cherry, is another type of cherry that has several health benefits.
 As the name implies, they have a sour taste compared to dark red cherries.
 They're lighter in color and generally smaller than sweet red cherries, but they have similar properties.

 Much like their sweeter counterparts, sour cherries also contain anthocyanins, which are antioxidants that fight oxidative stress and are linked to a lower risk of heart disease, diabetes and cancer, per the Journal of Food Processing and Technology report.